brhaspati/aws-devsecops-workshop-nextunicorn/README.md

 Next Unicorn is the hotest start-up in London.
 As the name suggests, they are working next big thing that is going to change our world.
 They are looking for practioners who can build a scalable, secure app on AWS.

-You are those selected few who are going to make it happen.
+You are those selected few who are going to make it happen.<br>

 **Their product stack**

-Next Unicorn follow devops best practise and use Infrastructure as a code for most of their development.
+Next Unicorn follow devops best practise and use Infrastructure as a code for most of their development. <br><br>

 **v1 directory contains their application stack**

 The application is built using HTML5 and Javascript and the backend is nodeJS runtime.
 No prior knowledge of HTML5 or Javascript needed.
-However, familiarity will help to quickly setup their environment in your AWS account..
+However, familiarity will help to quickly setup their environment in your AWS account..<br><br>

 **v2 directory contains their infrastructure stack**

 It is a basic VPC with bastion host, Linux and Windows servers.
-The Devops team suspect one of their servers may be compromised and could be used to attack their other servers in the network.
+The Devops team suspect one of their servers may be compromised and could be used to attack their other servers in the network. <br><br>

 As a "DevSecOps Ninja" Your task is to setup their stacks in your AWS account and help them to
 - detect security incidents
 - remediate security incidents
-- improve their security posture using recommended best practises.
+- improve their security posture using recommended best practises.<br><br>

 Following AWS services will be used and participants are expected to have a basic knowledge on the these services and its working.
 1. AWS Lambda
 2. API Gateway
 3. S3
 4. Cloudfront
-5. CloudWatch
+5. CloudWatch<br><br>

 # Setup